padgettr/omxtx/README.md

 ```
 ./omxtx test.vob -ay -c 720:480:0:80 test.mkv
 ```
+Run omxtx -h for a full list of options and usage.

 I used this as a project to learn some openmax, so the code has been changed from the original a fair bit to aid my understanding.